samuel-martinez-1/benchmark-algorithms/README.md

 # benchmark
+- set in 'realase' mode (debug mode is not allowed for benchmark)
-- Only hit run .... and wait
+- hit run .... and wait

 | Method                                     | Mean        | Error    | StdDev   | Rank | Gen0   | Allocated |
 |------------------------------------------- |------------:|---------:|---------:|-----:|-------:|----------:|